This is the first installment of the B2B Social Media series.

 Another way to look at the relationship is that 96 percent of B2C business use Facebook as compared to 88 percent of B2B companies.
 Conversely, 86 percent of B2B businesses use LinkedIn versus only 58 percent of B2C companies.

 Even though it makes sense that the B2B audience favors the business based LinkedIn platform, each industry varies in regards to its B2B social media strategy.
 For example, both computer hardware and professional services rely heavily on their Facebook audience for B2B social media marketing.
 In fact, computer hardware B2Bs have a Facebook following up to seven times larger than they do on LinkedIn, as pictured in the following graph:

-Although not as popular as LinkedIn and Facebook, Twitter still has a sizeable B2B audience.
-This again appears to be sector specific with professional services, computer hardware, software, financial and pharmaceuticals giving weight to tweets.
+After LinkedIn and Twitter, Facebook has a sizable B2B audience.
+This again appears to be sector-specific with professional services, computer hardware, software, financial, and pharmaceuticals giving weight to tweets.
 Instagram has yet to make a significant mark in the B2B world, but it manages to carve out a niche especially in computer hardware.

 The Bigger Audience, The Better?

 For B2B business, nurturing a relationship matters more than getting more followers.
 Engagement should be your primary metric for measurement.
 Research shows that niche industries with a smaller audience such as pharmaceutical and financial service size had a better engagement.
 And LinkedIn appears to be the niche industries’ best choice to hold a deeper, engaging conversation.